 Hiring International Graduates

-MIT attracts some of the brightest minds in the world, and more than 4,000 interntational students and post-docs call MIT home.
+MIT attracts some of the brightest minds in the world, and more than 4,000 international students and postdocs call MIT home.
 These members of the campus community make meaningful contributions to our campus and world.
-Many employers are interested in hiring MIT graduates from outside the U.S., and getting permission to for internatinoal students to work in the U.S. is not as difficult as employers think.
-Most international students are in the U.S. on non-immigrant student visa (F-1 and J-1), and these international students are eligible to accept employment under certain conditions.
+Many employers are interested in hiring MIT graduates from outside the U.S., and getting permission for international students to work in the U.S. is not as difficult as employers think.
+Most international students are in the U.S. on non-immigrant student visa (F-1 and J-1), and these international students may be eligible to apply for employment authorization in their degree field of study, both during and after completion of degree, under certain conditions.
 The resources below are designed to provide you with an overview of this process.

 The most commonly sought-after visa for companies looking to hire international graduates is the H-1B visa.
 H-1B visas allow employers to hire foreign workers in specialty occupations on a temporary basis.
 According to the United States Department of Labor, a specialty occupation requires a bachelor’s degree or its equivalent, as well as distinctive knowledge in a particular field.